 Recycling Preparation

 Acrylic mounted on wood stands or backings can be separated from the wood, which can be recycled separately.
-To find wood recycling options near you, add your ZIP code to this Earth911 Recycling Search.
+To find wood recycling options near you, enter your ZIP code in the Earth911 Recycling Search.

-If the plaque has a metal plate attached, it can be removed and sent to any metal recycler.
-Depending on your local recycling rules, you may be able to place it in your curbside recycling bin or drop it off at a recycling facility.
-To find metal recycling options in your area, add your ZIP code to this Earth911 Recycling Search.
+If your plaque has a metal plate, take it off and send it to a metal recycler.
+Depending on your local rules, you might be able to put it in your curbside recycling or take it to a recycling center.
+To find metal recycling near you, enter your ZIP code in the Earth911 Recycling Search.

 Where To Recycle Acrylics